tc39/notes/es7/2016-01/jan-28.md

 - allen (informally possibly) for TypedArray changes
 - domenic for agents/vats/whatever

-LH: Also desirable for everyone to read the spec and pitch in, the more eyeballs the better.
+LHN: Also desirable for everyone to read the spec and pitch in, the more eyeballs the better.

 ## 5.xix Proxy Enumerate - revisit decision to exhaust iterator